 Welcome to the Student Page.
-We’ve created quick links to help you find information, but you can use the “Ask Student Life” box or visit the Office of Student Engagement on the 5 Floor of E building anytime Monday through Thursday from 9 a.m. – 6 p.m., and on Friday from 9 a.m. – 5 p.m.
+We’ve created quick links to help you find information, but you can use the “Ask Student Life” box or visit the Office of Student Engagement (5th Floor, E building) anytime Monday through Thursday from 9 a.m. – 6 p.m., and on Friday from 9 a.m. – 5 p.m.
 We’re here to help!

 And don’t forget to check out our One Stop Weekly Email Newsletter.
 Delivered to students via email each Friday, One Stop features information about upcoming Student Organization events, other NYLS events, reminders of important dates and deadlines, and Law School news.

 5:00 – 6:00 p.m.
 C555.
 Virtual Boards-Room Series.
 Ever wonder what it is like to be corporate counsel to a top publishing company?
 Well, here is your chance!
 Jeffrey Jimenez will be speaking from his office via video-conference.
 You can ask questions and exchange information.
 Since the 1990s, technology and men’s lifestyle publishing companies have expanded into the online market, and even surviving a near collapse in the 1990s and early 2000s because of economic downturns.
 Companies such as twitch, TV, games industry.biz, and Ziff Davis are vital resources that cover the video game industry.
 Space is limited.
 RSVP to email@example.com.